tikendraw/groq-on/README.md

   print(chat_completion.choices[0].message.content)
   ```

-  ### Making Requests to the Agroq Server
+  ### using Agroq client
   To use the Groqon package in your Python code:

-  Make sure you have start groqon server with `groqon serve` command in the background
+  Make sure you have start groqon server withMaking Requests to the  `groqon serve` command in the background
   ```python
   from groqon import GroqonClient, GroqonClientConfig